GTPB/ADER19F/pages/tutorial-seurat-mca.md

 ## [1] 944
 ```

-We can check the expression of a few of these variable genes across all cells using the <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">VlnPlot</code> function.
+We can check the expression of a few of these variable genes across all cells using the `VlnPlot` function.
 We plot the expression of the 6 variable genes with highest dispersion, and the 6 variable genes with highest mean.

 ```r